GaijinEntertainment/daScript/doc/source/stdlib/detail/ast_boost.rst

 .. |method-ast_boost-TagStructureAnnotation.apply| replace:: Implements [tag_structure] annotation.
     Internally this just verifies if tag has a name, i.e. bool argument without value (set to true).

+.. |class-ast_boost-SetupSimulateMacro| replace:: This is base class for a simulate macro.
+    Internally this just verifies if tag has a name, i.e. bool argument without value (set to true).

 .. |class-ast_boost-SetupAnyAnnotation| replace:: This is base class for any annotation or macro setup.

 .. |method-ast_boost-SetupAnyAnnotation.apply| replace:: Implements macro registration setup.